Signs & Symptoms of Hydromorphone Abuse

 If your teen is abusing hydromorphone, you may wish to encourage

-professional treatment.
-To prevent your teen from abusing painkillers like hydromorphone:
+professional treatment or services.
+To prevent your teen from abusing painkillers:

 - Educate your child about the risks and dangers of substance use and prescription drug misuse.

-- Assess and discuss their mental health status to assess for the potential for any “self-medication” behavior.
+- Assess and discuss their mental health status and stability to assess for the potential for any “self-medication” behavior.

 - Keep accurate count of medications within the home.